matique/mimoco/README.md

 [![Gem Version](https://badge.fury.io/rb/miau.png)](http://badge.fury.io/rb/mimoco)

-Mimoco (MInitest MOdels COntrollers) DRY your tests by specifying some (trivial) of them via table.
+Mimoco (MInitest MOdels COntrollers) DRY your tests by specifying some (trivial) of them via a table.

 Mimoco doesn't replace the "assert"s of MiniTest.
 It is more a kind of a quick and dirty check.